ScLee-G/Nuscenes-Open3D/README.md

-# Nuscenes visualization with Open3D
+# Nuscenes visualization based on Open3D
-This is a demo of visualizing nuscenes with [Open3D](https://github.com/isl-org/Open3D-ML) library, including lidar point clouds and camera images.
+This is a demo of visualizing nuscenes based on [Open3D](https://github.com/isl-org/Open3D-ML) library, including lidar point clouds and camera images.
 ## Download Open3D library
 The latest version of Open3D is 0.15.
 We can use the following command to download the library.